 Many myths surround the issue of sick leave.
-Take a look at these 14 FAQ on sick leave, and then check out these facts below on this thorny workplace issue:
+Check out these facts below on this thorny workplace issue:

 Myth – A sick note from a traditional healer is not a valid sick certificate.